LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/full-lead-gen.md

 The Lead Gen template is designed to capture contact information from a customer and send the results to either an email address or SMS number.
 In addition, there is an option to display products or services to the customer as a channel specific gallery or list.
 The products could come from a Shopify collection if available.

-The template can be configured to handle Web, SMS, Apple Business Chat, WhatsApp and Facebook Messenger.
+The template can be configured to handle Web, SMS, Apple Messages for Business, WhatsApp and Facebook Messenger.
 Escalation to an agent is also included.

 <img style="width:300px" src="img/ConvoBuilder/template_full_lead_image_0.png"> <img style="width:300px" src="img/ConvoBuilder/template_full_lead_image_1.png">